 Dementia can take on several forms.
 After Alzheimer’s disease, the most common types include:

-- Vascular dementia — Caused by a lack of blood flow to the brain, this condition is thought to be related to strokes or hardening of the arteries.
-Patients with vascular dementia may experience confusion, problems with completing tasks, the inability to concentrate for long stretches of time or gait changes.
+- Vascular dementia: Caused by a lack of blood flow to the brain, this condition is thought to be related to strokes or hardening of the arteries.
+Patients with vascular dementia may have confusion, problems with completing tasks, the inability to concentrate for long stretches of time or gait changes.

 “As we age, episodes of forgetfulness are normal.
 It’s when they become more frequent or more serious or start to affect daily function that we should begin to worry,” says Dr. Lichtenstein.